-3. Additionally, cars and trucks must be equipped with a fire extinguisher, rope, tools for common repairs and equipment to extract the vehicle from sand and mud.
+4. Additionally, cars and trucks must be equipped with a fire extinguisher, rope, tools for common repairs and equipment to extract the vehicle from sand and mud.

-6.1 The minimum range for cars and trucks is 600 km.
+7.1.
+The minimum range for cars and trucks is 600 km.

-In the event that there are no refueling opportunities on the course the organizers will carry your own jerry cans with your own fuel for your refueling at designated refueling points.
-Information about refueling opportunities will be given every night at the briefings for the following day.
+In the event that there are no refuelling opportunities on the route the organisers will carry your (own) jerry cans with your (own) fuel for your refuelling at designated refuelling points.

 C) Race category regulations

-Failure to notify the organizers about an excuse will result in relegation into the adventure category.
-Excuse from the day or a section can be given only three times (three sections) for the entire rally.
+Failure to notify the organisers about an excuse will result in relegation into the adventure category.
+Excuse from the day or from a section can be given only 2 times (two full days) for the entire rally.
 If more excuses are needed the participant will be relegated to the adventure category.

 7. Repairs during the rally, including the replacement or rebuild of major components, are allowed without penalties as long as the VIN number and/or engine size is not changed.

-8. Every vehicle must start each stage in a roadworthy and safe condition and meet the technical inspection requirements as they were accepted at the initial inspections.
+8. Every vehicle must start each stage in a legal, roadworthy and safe condition and meet the technical inspection requirements as they were accepted at the initial inspections.

 9. The complete crew must be present for the duration of the stage.
 No team substitutions are allowed.
-The rally director must be informed about any technical or medical situation that may require a team to break up for any part of the rally.
+The Rally Director must be informed about any technical or medical situation that may require a team to break up for any part of the rally.

 10. Violation of competition regulations results in relegation to the adventure category.

-12. All vehicles must start and finish the rally by the power of their own engine.
+13. All vehicles must start and finish the rally by the power of their own engine.

-After filing and investigation the rally director will make a decision.
-If the appeal is denied the person requesting the appeal will be fined 50€ to be paid before the participant can continue in the Rally.
+After the filing and investigation, the Rally Director will make a decision.
+If the appeal is denied the person requesting the appeal will be fined €50 to be paid before the participant can continue in the rally.

-C) Race category regulations - Timing
+D) Race category regulations - Timing

 2. Competitor time can be stopped only in case of medical assistance for other rally participants or by decision of the Rally Director.

-3. The stage itinerary lists control points and way-points.
+3. The stage itinerary lists control points and waypoints.
 Only the control points are mandatory.
-The way-points are provided only as navigational aids.
+The waypoints are provided only as navigational aids.

 5. Every stage has one or more timed special sections and liaison segments.
 Under certain circumstances (e.g. border crossing) a stage may be only a liaison without special sections.

-If you do not meet the time limit for the first special section, you will not be allowed to start the second special stage.
+Race days with more than 1 special section may have a time limit to the first special section.
+If you do not meet the time limit for the first special section, you will not be allowed to start the second special section.

-For violation of speed limits there is a 2 minutes penalty for each km/h over the speed limit for the first 10 km/h over the limit, and a 5 minute penalty for each km/h over the limit for the next 10 km/h.
-And a two hours penalty for violations pf more than 20 km/h over the speed limit.
-Other violations of local traffic laws will be penalized with time penalties after a decision made by the rally director.
+For violation of speed limits there is a 2-minute penalty for each km/h over the speed limit for the first 10 km/h over the limit, and a 5-minute penalty for each km/h over the limit for the next 10 km/h.
+And a 2-hour penalty for violations of more than 20 km/h over the speed limit (e.g. 3:10 in penalty for speeding 21 km more than the limit).

 13. The rankings are based on the overall time of the sections you started including penalties.

-C) Race category regulations - Itinerary, navigation and start card
+E) Race category regulations - Itinerary, navigation and start card

-3. Content of the itinerary
+3. Content of the itinerary:

 – Coordinates of control points.